Lanes and arcades of Melbourne: Flinders Lane

 Flinders Lane is a minor street.
 The street runs parallel to and to the north of Flinders Street and as a narrow one way lane takes on the name of the wider main street.
 The street was the centre of Melbourne's rag trade for the middle decades of the 20th century and is still home to small boutique designers.

 Despite the loss of some significant turn of the century buildings, it is now known for its "SoHo" atmosphere.
 Today, the area is home to many boutique hotels, "loft style" apartment conversions, cafes and bars as well as connecting with a number of smaller lanes, including Degraves Street, ACDC Lane, Manchester Lane and Centreway which weave their way through the city.

 For a block between William Street and Market Street, Melbourne tram route 58 runs along Flinders Lane.

 Hardware Lane

 Hardware Lane runs roughly north–south between Bourke Street and Little Lonsdale Street.
 Restaurants and ski shops are located on the street, as well as hairdressers.
 A McDonald's franchise is located at the southern end of the street, with other fast food restaurants.

 The lane is closed to traffic and at night live jazz entertains visitors to bars and cafés.

 Named after Hardware House in the 1920s, Hardware Lane was built on land formerly occupied by Kirk's Horse Bazaar, a horse and livery trading centre built in 1840 by James Bowie Kirk The Stevensons Invest In The New Colony.

 Dynon's Building at 63–73 Hardware Lane is a set of four warehouses designed by William Pitt, the designer of some of the finest gothic revival buildings in the city including Princess Theatre.

+Healeys Lane

+Healeys Lane is a cobblestone laneway in the central business district (CBD) of Melbourne, Victoria, Australia.
+Located on the CBD's northern edge between King Street and William Street, Healeys Lane runs north–south between Little Lonsdale Street and Lonsdale Street, close to Melbourne's legal precinct.
+Since September 2024, Healeys Lane has been the designated Koreatown of Melbourne.